-Legal advice for supplement marketers: Be careful when wording dietary supplement promotional materials.
-Strict rules do apply, and breaking them could cost you millions.
+Legal advice for supplement marketers: Be careful wording promotional materials.
+Strict rules apply.
+Breaking them could cost you millions.

 FDA Takes Notice Of Trade Show Marketing Materials